rshipp/misc-bash/README.md

 See README.bundle.

 #clamcolor
-A colorized wrapper for clamscan, in bash.
+A simple colorized wrapper for clamscan, written in bash.

 #countdown
 A simple `for` loop that counts down in seconds from any numerical value